RosettaCommons/documentation/application_documentation/backrub.md

                           files are given a *random* one will be picked.
 ```

-See the documentation about [[contraint files|constraint-file]] for more information.
+See the documentation about [[constraint files|constraint-file]] for more information.

 Initial Repack/Minimization
 ---------------------------